TissueMAPS/TissueMAPS/docs/installation.rst

     node_modules/gulp/bin/gulp.js build --production

 This will create a ``build`` subdirectory.
-The contents of this directory can now be served by a separate HTTP web server, such as `NGINX`.
+The contents of this directory can now be served by a HTTP web server, such as `NGINX`.

+.. _web-server-configuration:

 Configuration
 ^^^^^^^^^^^^^